Scattering and localized states for defocusing nonlinear Schr\"odinger equations with potential: Propagation estimates

 \section{Propagation estimates}

 In order to control the spreading of the solution and take full advantage of the defocusing character of the nonlinearity, we will use several propagation estimates.
-For an operator $B$, we define the expectation of $B$ with respect to $u$ at time $t$ to be
+Recall that we define the expectation of $B$ with respect to $u$ at time $t$ to be

-when the function $u$ is clear from context, we will often drop it and simply write $\langle B \rangle_t$.
-For a time dependent operator $B(t)$, the evolution of the expectation is given by
+and will write $\langle B \rangle_t$ when the function $u$ is clear from context.
+For a time-dependent operator $B(t)$, the evolution of the expectation \editadd{of a solution $u$ to~\eqref{eqn:NLS}} is given by